securegenomics/supersecure/README.md

 - Every computation, data, and protocol is a cryptographic artifact
 - Scientific truth as a chain of commitments

+### Corollaries
+Local-first
+- Anything can be done on local will be
+- corollary of privacy-first

 ## Computation Protocols
 **Multi-party Homomorphic Encryption**